Sandomierz: The world wars

-In May 1942, the Jewish and Polish population were confined to a ghetto area and hundreds of Jews and Poles from around the region were brought there, increasing the population to more than 5000.
+In May 1942, the Jewish population was confined to a ghetto area and hundreds of Jews from around the region were brought there, increasing the population to more than 5000.
 In October 1942, about 3,000 prisoners were sent to Bełżec where they were immediately gassed.
 After that deportation, hundreds of Jews came out of hiding and others were sent to Sandomierz from elsewhere.
 Now the population was more than 6000 confined to another ghetto where as many as twelve people shared each room and some lived in the streets.
 Sanitary conditions were horrid and many became ill.
 Those who reported to the hospital were usually shot after a few days.
 Some prisoners during this time were sent to labor camps, but in January 1943, the SS and German police, surrounded the ghetto, set some houses on fire and bombed others.
 They rounded up 7,000 people, send a few hundred to a labor camp, and escorted the rest to the railway station, shooting hundreds en route.
 The trains took the prisoners to Treblinka where they were murdered by gas the same day.
-Poles who were not sent to camps were persecuted for helping Jews, some were even imprisoned for barely "transporting Jews illegally".
+Poles were persecuted for helping Jews, some were even imprisoned for barely "transporting Jews illegally".

 The city was captured by the Red Army in August 1944.
 Unlike many Polish cities, it managed to avoid destruction; the merit of protecting the city is attributed to the military skill of the Soviet Lieutenant Colonel Vasyl Skopenko, who led the operation.
 His grave with a monument was located near the Opatowska Gate, but in 1990, by the decision of Mayor Tomasz Panfil, it was moved to the Soviet military cemetery on Mickiewicz Street; this was one of the first public acts of decommunization in Poland.

 No major industrial development took place in Sandomierz during the communist era, thus preserving its look of a charming, small city full of historical monuments among the unspoiled landscape.